oniony/TMSU/README.md

   * Added --force option to 'tag' command to allow tagging of missing or permission denied paths and broken symlinks.
+  * 'imply' now creates tags if necessary (and 'autoCreateTags' is set).

 v0.5.1
 ------